xdobry/rdfglance/Readme.md

 - You can navigate the nodes like in browser from node to node.
 - Display of statistical information about types, data properties, and references, sorted by type
 - Can safe all data, graph and styles as project in own binary format for fast loading.
+- Can open ttl file passed as start parameter
+- Can open ttl file dropped from explorer

 The RDF Data can be loaded by using following formats: